Educational Resources

 Internet/ Wi-Fi

 Our campus is blanketed with high-speed wireless internet access for everyone to enjoy on the Emory Unplugged network.
-A separate network provides wireless connectivity for game consoles, internet TVs, Rokus, Apple TVs, and other Wi-Fi enabled devices.
+A separate network provides wireless connectivity for game consoles, smart TVs, Rokus, Apple TVs, and other Wi-Fi-enabled devices.
 Instructions for connecting all of your devices can be found here.

 Printing

 EaglePrint stations are available in the residence halls, the Club Hub in the Student Center, and the Library.
-Single-sided printing is $0.07 black/white, and $0.30 for color.
-Double-sided printing is $.05 black/white and $0.20 color.
+Each student has a $5 credit from SGA in their account at the beginning of the academic year.
+Fees associated with printing and the Eagle Print service can be found here.
 These fees are charged against your EagleDollars account.
 Wireless printers are not permitted in the residence halls.

 Free Software